Zimbabwe's New Dinosaur Discovery - Inside the Find

 Unknown histories

+This helps to fill a major gap in our knowledge of African dinosaurs in general.

-Currently, we know relatively little of dinosaur history in this part of the world - the continent's size is both a blessing and a curse for palaeontologists.
-However, we hope that this work will help to mark the start of a new chapter in understanding Zimbabwe's deep past.
+Currently, we know relatively little of dinosaur history in this part of the world -- the continent's size is both a blessing and a curse for palaeontologists.
+However, we hope that this work will help to mark the start of a new chapter in understanding Zimbabwe's deep past. -- The Conversation

 Palaeontologist Tim Broderick, from the Zimbabwe Geological Survey and of Jeremy Prince and Associates, Groundwater Consultants, and Darlington Munyikwa, from the National Museums and Monuments of Zimbabwe, contributed to the research and this article.